jugasit/gcp/README.md

 ## Developing

 Contributions to this collection are very appreciated.

+The source code is available on [GitLab](https://gitlab.com/jugasit/ansible/gcp).
+Any bugs or suggestions are reported as [Issues](https://gitlab.com/jugasit/ansible/gcp/-/issues).

 To make it easier to verify your changes we use [Ansible Molecule](https://molecule.readthedocs.io).
-Please read our [Testing guide](TESTING.md) for instructions on how to both run and write tests.
+Please read our [Testing guide](https://gitlab.com/jugasit/ansible/gcp/-/blob/main/TESTING.md) for instructions on how to both run and write tests.